 This young man, captured by photographer Rosemary Sheel, won his beauty contest.
 The winner of Gerewol are remembered for several generations.

 (c) Rosemary Sheel

-Just like Miss World contestants who try to show off their whitest smiles and brightest eyes, the Wodaabe men take it a step further and roll their eyes back and hiss while showing their teeth to emphasise those highly desired characteristics amongst the tribe.
-It’s also known however, that to keep their stamina while performing before their female judges for hours and days on end in the Saharan sun, the contestants often drink a very particular cocktail of fermented bark, which has quite the hallucinogenic effect.
+Just like Miss World contestants who try to show off their brightest smiles and sparkling eyes, the Wodaabe men take it a step further and roll their eyes back and hiss while showing their teeth to emphasise those highly desired characteristics of the tribe.
+It’s also known, however, that to keep their stamina while performing before their female judges for hours and days on end in the Saharan sun, the contestants often drink a very particular cocktail of fermented bark, which has quite the hallucinogenic effect.

 During the traditional Yaake dance, the men are mostly being judged on their grace and elegance– something not easily achievable when you may or may not be drunk on the local moonshine.

 Nevertheless, the contestants do take the beauty contest very seriously and succeed in making a lasting impression.
 Some of the men in fact are so good at beautifying themselves with face painting make-up tactics and moving their tall and slender physiques with such elegance, that at times it’s hard to even differentiate them from the female tribe members.

 Take this photograph above, captured by Steve McCurry.
 I was certain I was looking at a beautiful tribeswoman, McCurry himself captioned the photo on his own blog as “young male Wodaabe warrior”.